12 Feb Top Tips for Better Digestion

 - Apple cider vinegar (try using it as part of a marinade or dressing like this one, or have 1-2 tablespoons in a glass of water before meals for extra digestive support)

 P.S. for various reasons, some people can experience an increase in digestive symptoms when increasing these foods.
-If this is the case, I’d advise booking for appointment via email
+If this is the case, we’d advise booking for appointment via email

 to see what may be going on.